Alexandra Techet: Contributions

 Techet's research contributions include a study of the ability of archerfish to jump out of water in search of prey, and high-speed video capture of sneezes.

 During the COVID-19 lockdown, she has also been active in providing home gardening advice to the MIT community through the MIT Office of Sustainability.

 Recognition

 Techet was named a fellow of the American Society of Mechanical Engineers in 2018.

+Alexandra was a recipient of the 2004 ONR Young Investigator Award.